bangbangcon/west/content/Speakers.md

 `/etc/services` file, the rare file that is both machine-usable and human-readable, so that applications and people alike can know what ports are meant to be used for what purposes.
-But the further you go into this 13,000-line file, the more traces of humanity you see - names, email addresses, and dates paired with information about ports and the apps that claim them.
+But the further you go into this 13,000-line file, the more traces of humanity you see &mdash; names, email addresses, and dates paired with information about ports and the apps that claim them.
 Who are these folks?
 How did their names get in the file that came with your OS?
 Why does "`chipper`" get port 17219 and "`octopus`"